MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 You can learn how to [review recommendations in Azure Resource Graph](review-security-recommendations.md#review-recommendations-in-azure-resource-graph).

-Here are 2 sample queries you can use:
+Here are two sample queries you can use:

 - **Query all unhealthy rules for a specific resource**